mutantmonkey/filtor/README.md

 * Python 3+

 ## Usage
+Note: if you already have Tor's control port running on port 9051 (`ControlPort 9051`), you can use tor-control-port-proxy's -p option to change the port.

 1. Install the proxy.
 Arch users can find a PKGBUILD in the AUR; other users should copy tor-control-port-proxy to /usr/bin, and tor-control-port-proxy.service to /etc/systemd/system.
 (If you're not using